dracodoc/mischelper/README.md

 ![listviewer](/inst/demo/listview.gif)

 **2017.01.24** Added mac os clipboard functions.
 Now the package should work in both windows and mac.
 The functions are also available for use if you want.
 Check `?mischelper::clip_read_lines`, `?mischelper::clip_write_lines` for more details.
+    Update: the functions cannot read all lines in mac.
+Please use `clipr` package instead.

 **2017.01.19** Added a simple timing menu which is just one time run microbenchmark